MicrosoftDocs/power-platform/power-platform/admin/install-social-selling-assistant.md

 <a name="installFromAppSource"></a>

 ## Install the Social Selling Assistant app from AppSource
- Before users can start working with the app, you need to install it from [AppSource](https://appsource.microsoft.com/marketplace?product=dynamics-365-for-sales%3Bdynamics-365-for-field-services%3Bdynamics-365-for-project-services-automation%3Bdynamics-365-for-customer-services) in [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps.
+ Before users can start working with the app, you need to install it from [AppSource](https://appsource.microsoft.com/marketplace?product=dynamics-365-for-sales%3Bdynamics-365-for-field-services%3Bdynamics-365-for-project-services-automation%3Bdynamics-365-for-customer-services) in Dynamics 365 apps.

 ### Get it from Microsoft AppSource

-1. As a system administrator in [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps, go to **Settings** > **Dynamics Marketplace**.
+1. As a system administrator in Dynamics 365 apps, go to **Settings** > **Dynamics Marketplace**.

 2. In the [AppSource](https://appsource.microsoft.com/marketplace?product=dynamics-365-for-sales%3Bdynamics-365-for-field-services%3Bdynamics-365-for-project-services-automation%3Bdynamics-365-for-customer-services) dialog, search for **Social Selling Assistant**.